 1. Clean, Effective Results Require Professional Preparation

-A high-quality garage floor coating requires a great deal of prep work.
+A high-quality epoxy garage floor coating requires a great deal of prep work.
 The typical box store kit will generally only recommend an acid etch solution to prepare the floor for the coating.
-The acid etch may get the floor clean but will not take care of the sealant and contaminants most concrete garage floors have which will not allow proper adhesion.
+The acid etches may get the floor clean but will not take care of the sealant and contaminants most concrete garage floors have which will not allow proper adhesion.

 Good prep work before the coating is applied is essential for a successful job.
 At Revel Garage Solutions, our professional preparation process includes:

 - Proper diamond grinding of the concrete surface creates a "profile" so that the coating can properly bond to concrete (an acid etch in many cases is simply not aggressive enough).